locke8/weaponmark/README.md

 > Unzip the downloaded file into C:\Program Files\Weaponmark

 ### Usage
-Start a command prompt: Click on the Start menu and type "cmd.exe" [Enter] Switch to the weaponmark directory: cd \Program Files\Weaponnmark
+1. Start a command prompt:
+> Click on the Start menu and type: `cmd.exe [Enter]`
+> Switch to the weaponmark directory: `cd \Program Files\Weaponnmark`

-Run the program, type:
+2. Run the program, type:
 `weaponmark -i [Enter]`

 #### Examples